Defining custom actions

 defineFileAction(action: FileAction, effect?: FileActionEffect) => FileAction;

-parameter for now - it's an advanced feature, and
+You can ignore the effect parameter for now - it's an advanced feature, and

 understanding it requires some more context about how Chonky works.
 The Understanding